 - They tie together the upper and lower body via the core.

 - The closed-chain environment is great for strengthening the rotator cuff.

 Even if your shoulders are healthy and bench presses don’t cause issues, consider keeping some push-ups in your programming for the bulk of the year.
 Your body will thank you!

 Tweak 4.
 Unilateral Variations vs. Bilateral Variations for Shoulder Issues

 Another common issue that you’ll find in the lifting community is asymmetrical shoulder rotation.

-In this case, barbell variations where the shoulders are “tethered” together probably aren’t the best idea.
+In this case, barbell variations where the shoulders are “tethered” are probably not the best idea.